Tokoroa: Education

-Matarawa Primary School closed in 1999.
-Tokoroa East School closed in 2011.
+Matarawa Primary School opened in 1958 and closed in 1999.
+Tokoroa East School opened in 1915 and closed in 2010.

 Town facilities and attractions

 Tokoroa has a number of Tourist and visiting attractions, as well as many facilities for local use.

 Talking Poles

 Since 1997, Tokoroa has been "sprouting" Talking Poles, consisting mainly of carvings representing ethnic culture, sports recreation, industry in the town and stories about the town.
 This one, photographed shortly after its unveiling in 2004, is a chainsaw carving of a deodar cedar which died from natural causes.
-It is representative of the Greenman in Welsh mythology and is located on State Highway 1, immediately adjacent to the town's information centre.
+It is representative of the Greenman in Welsh mythology and was, prior to 2018, located on State Highway 1, immediately adjacent to the town's information centre.

 By October 2008, 42 Talking Poles were displayed around the town.
 Tokoroa Talking Poles symposium is convened every two years at the Tokoroa campus of Te Wananga o Aotearoa.
 The Greenman was carved in 2004 by Mr Andy Hankcock.

+As part of the CBD Upgrade project, several of the town's Talking Poles were relocated next to where the existing 'Pine Man' sculpture stands in a central area between State Highway One and Leith Place.
+In 2018, the Greenman carving was relocated from its site to make way for this new development.
+Due to substantial rot discovered during this process, the Greenman was not re-installed.
+As of 2021 council has made arrangements to restore the sculpture.